Enter alternate names for the Organization, separated by commas if more than one.

 The Library is in the process of creating an archive of materials related to Carroll College's history.
 When active, the archive will be located in the bottom floor or the Library and provide supervised access to these unique materials.

-Corette Library is also developing an institutional repository (IR), “Carroll Scholars”, for the College that will be used to showcase, preserve, and enhance the discoverability of Carroll faculty and undergraduate research and programs.
-Carroll Scholars is currently available to be publicly searched at: https://scholars.carroll.edu/.
+Corette Library also has an institutional repository (IR), “Carroll Scholars”, for the College which showcases, preserves, and enhances the discoverability of Carroll faculty and undergraduate research and programs.
+Carroll Scholars is currently available to be publicly searched at https://scholars.carroll.edu/.

 An institutional repository (IR) is a digital collection of the intellectual and creative products of a college or university.
 It provides a venue for locating and promoting those materials, and creates a means for their long-term digital preservation.
 An institutional repository can contain virtually any document or file type, including research publications, unpublished works, undergraduate theses, campus publications (including undergraduate research journals or literary magazines), historic or archival materials, audio/video, or research data.
-The Library uses Berkeley Electronic Press (bepress) Digital Commons software that also allows creating new peer-reviewed publications, enhanced faculty profiles, and an Expert Gallery.
-It displays the breadth of scholarship produced at Carroll - everything from faculty papers, student scholarship, and annual reports to open-access journals, conference proceedings, and monographs.
+The Library uses DSPace Open Source software hosted by the vendor Atmire.
+Carroll Scholars displays the breadth of scholarship produced at Carroll - everything from faculty papers, student scholarship, and annual reports to open-access journals, conference proceedings, and monographs.